Galal-Abdelaziz/pands-project/README.md

 ### Running the program:

 * Clone the repository or download the "analysis.py" file to your computer.
+(The dataset is preloaded via URL, so there's no need to download it separately.)

 ![Clone](img/clone.png)
 ![Download](img/download.png)